Self-cleaning surfaces: Superhydrophobic

 Superhydrophobic surfaces can be created in a number of different ways including plasma or ion etching, crystal growth on a material surface, and nanolithography to name a few.
-All of these processes create nano-topographical features which imbue a surface with superhydrophobicity.
+All of these processes create nano-topographical features that imbue a surface with superhydrophobicity.
 The ultimate goal in developing superhydrophobic surfaces is to recreate the self-cleaning properties of the Lotus Leaf that has the inherent ability to repel all water in nature.
 The basis for superhydrophobic self-cleaning is the ability of these surfaces to prevent water from spreading out when in contact with the surface.
-This is reflected in a water contact angle nearing 180 degrees.
-Superhydrophobic self-cleaning surfaces also have low sliding angles which allows for water that is collected on the surface to easily be removed, commonly by gravity.
+This is reflected in a water contact angle nearing 180°.
+Superhydrophobic self-cleaning surfaces also have low sliding angles, which allows for water that is collected on the surface to easily be removed, commonly by gravity.
 While superhydrophobic surfaces are great for removing any water-based debris, these surfaces likely will not be able to clean away other types of fouling matter such as oil.